 - Daniel Greene of Good Bunch Farm – Wide assortment of vegetables and plants for sale [www.facebook.com/goodbunchfarm]

-- Margaret Olin of Margaret Olin – Healing Therapies – 15 minute seated bodywork sessions: modalities include CranioSacral Therapy, Acupressure, ZeroBalancing, and energy work. [www.livingessencehealingarts.com]
+- Margaret Olin of Margaret Olin – Healing Therapies – 15 minute seated bodywork sessions: modalities include CranioSacral Therapy, Acupressure, ZeroBalancing, and energy work. ( During 2020 season, offering only distance-sessions & wellness consultations while COVID-19 Social Distancing regulations remain in effect.) [www.livingessencehealingarts.com]

 - Michael Freeman of Freeman Farm – A multi-generational farm in the hills of Heath: selling grass-fed beef and pastured pork; animals are not given antibiotics or growth hormones, and all meat is locally processed. [email@example.com]